upasan01/Container-Migration-Solution-Accelerator/README.md

 3. **Queue Generation**: After successful inspection, the system generates processing jobs with unique identifiers and submits them to Azure Storage Queue
 4. **Migration Processor Activation**: The multi-agent migration processor (this solution) monitors the queue, picks up processing jobs, and begins intelligent analysis

+>  ⚠️ **Important Note on Processing**: Only **one migration process can run at a time**.
+The system operates in a synchronous mode, so additional uploads will queue until the active migration job completes.

 ### **AI-Powered Migration Process**

 Once the migration processor receives a queue message, expert AI agents automatically: